-Baker's cyst is a pronounced swelling on the back of the knee.
-The knee contains sacs of fluid (bursae) that help cushion the joint.
-Baker's cyst is an abnormal collection of fluid.
-Baker's cyst is also known as a popliteal cyst.
-Arthritis and knee injury can lead to Baker's cyst.
+A Baker's cyst is a pronounced swelling on the back of the knee caused by an abnormal collection of fluid.
+It is also known as a popliteal cyst.
+The knee contains sacs of fluid (bursa) that help cushion the joint.
+Arthritis and knee injuries can lead to a Baker's cyst.

-The knee is a hinge joint, situated between the thigh bone and shin bones.
+The knee is a hinge joint between the thigh bone and shin bones.
 The entire joint is enclosed inside a tough capsule lined with a membrane and filled with lubricating synovial fluid.
-Extra capsules or sacs of fluid, known as bursae, cushion the joint and help reduce the friction between tissues caused by movement.
+Extra capsules or sacs of fluid, known as bursa, cushion the joint and help reduce the friction between tissues caused by movement.

 - a pronounced soft lump or swelling on the back of the knee that looks most obvious when the person is standing